Bob Costello Exiting CISA Amid More CISA Leadership Shakeups

-Bob Costello announced today that he is leaving his role at Cybersecurity and Infrastructure Security Agency (CISA) as chief information officer (CIO) and stepping away from federal service after more than two decades in government.
+Bob Costello announced today that he is leaving his role at the Cybersecurity and Infrastructure Security Agency (CISA) as chief information officer (CIO) and stepping away from federal service after more than two decades in government.

 “I am sharing this post with reflection and gratitude,” Costello wrote in a post to LinkedIn.
 “With that perspective, this week marks my last at the Cybersecurity and Infrastructure Security Agency (CISA), closing an extraordinary chapter after 23 years of government service, including 18 years at the U.S. Department of Homeland Security (DHS).”